nkoep/nkoep.net/posts/hello-sapper.md

 [Svelte](https://svelte.dev/) what Next.js is to React and what Nuxt.js is to Vue.js.
-I had long been interested in playing around with Svelte, and rewriting my personal site in it was a natural opportunity to finally try it out.
+I had long been interested in playing around with Svelte, and rewriting my personal site in Sapper was a natural opportunity to finally try it out.
 In short, Svelte is not just another component framework like React or Vue.js but an optimizing compiler.
-While most frameworks do the heavy lifting inside their respective virtual DOM implementation running inside the browser, Svelte performs a lot of this work offline as part of the compilation step.
+While most frameworks do the heavy lifting inside their respective virtual DOM implementation running in the browser, Svelte performs a lot of this work offline as part of the compilation step.
-This allows for some rather unique features like true first-class [reactivity](https://svelte.dev/blog/svelte-3-rethinking-reactivity), and generally results in less code and reduced bundle sizes.
+This allows for some rather unique features like true first-class [reactivity](https://svelte.dev/blog/svelte-3-rethinking-reactivity), and generally results in less code and lower bundle sizes.
-[This](https://www.youtube.com/watch?v=AdNJ3fydeao) by now classic talk by Svelte's creator Rich Harris introduces the core ideas behind the project.
+[This](https://www.youtube.com/watch?v=AdNJ3fydeao) already classic talk by Svelte's creator Rich Harris introduces the main ideas behind the project.

-Sapper takes Svelte to its natural conclusion, and provides a framework to author web apps with out-of-the-box support for code-splitting as well as server-side rendering (SSR) that does not compromise SEO.
+Sapper takes Svelte to its natural conclusion, and provides a framework to author web apps with out-of-the-box support for code-splitting as well as server-side rendering (SSR) that does not compromise on SEO.
 Instead of listing all of Sapper's neat features, I'll simply refer interested readers to its introductory blog [post](https://svelte.dev/blog/sapper-towards-the-ideal-web-app-framework).